Across all five boroughs, along historical streets and through its many parks, New York City is picture perfect. Here’s a few of our recent snaps.

 If you’re around Times Square in the early morning, be sure to check out the Good Morning America studios.
 You might even see yourself on TV.

 Central Park’s elm-lined walkway known as the Mall is home to many artists and salesmen peddling art and other memorabilia to tourists.
-They don’t really like you taking snaps of their wares though – they’d rather you buy.
+They don’t really like you taking snaps of their wares though (as you can tell by the expression on his face) – they’d rather you buy.

 A popular spot for tourist snaps in the illuminated US flag at Times Square.
 It’s actually part of the US armed forces recruiting station on the traffic island at 43rd St, between Broadway and 7th Avenue.